- Steans Center

 Chickering and Gamson, who authored the widely distributed "7 Principles for Good Practice in Undergraduate Education," argue that one of the principles of good practice is to "encourage active learning."

 In an active learning environment, whether it is online or face-to-face, learning is centered around the student.
 Active learning engages students in creating knowledge.
 Rather than watching video or listening to a lecture, they are working on projects collaboratively, doing simulations and inquiry-based work.

 Instructors often struggle to add interaction to a discussion board.
 Online discussions can go beyond just asking a single question and having students respond.
 To find out more, visit the Teaching Commons page on:

 Supporting Online Collaborative Learning

-- The Faculty Focus blog published a report titled "Student Collaboration in the Online Classroom" that is available to Faculty Focus members (free to join)
+- The Faculty Focus blog published a report titled "Student Collaboration in the Online Classroom" that contains pratical suggestions related to the topic.

 - Technologies That Enhance Collaborative, Interdisciplinary Learning (EDUCAUSE presentation, requires Adobe Flash) offers a framework for collaborative learning and uses it to assess what technologies might support course goals.